rtarnec/travel-translator/README.md

 - Copy/paste the resulting files (to be found in the `dist` folder) to the `public` folder of the Firebase project.

-- Deploy your Firebase project
+- Deploy your Firebase project (See the [backend repository](https://github.com/rtarnec/travel-translator-backend) for more details)

-## Corresponding Firebase project

-The corresponding Firebase project is to be found at https://github.com/rtarnec/travel-translator-backend